Andreater/NeuroPGx/README.md

 - Programming: Integrate NeoPGx's analysis functions with your own R-code

 ## How to use
 NeoPGx is an open-source platform-independent browser-based interface for pharmacogenomics in R. The application is based on the Shiny package and can be run locally or on a server.
-Please use the issue tracker on GitHub to suggest enhancements or report problems: .
+Please use the [issue tracker](https://github.com/Andreater/NeoPGx/issues) on GitHub to suggest enhancements or report problems.

 ## Data References